Skip to main content

 Mozzies are an unfortunate part of life in Singapore, but they turn into an even bigger problem where dengue is concerned.

-Since the start of 2023, weekly dengue cases have remained high, with 279 cases reported last week - that's almost twice the number of cases reported during this time in 2022!
+Since the start of 2024, weekly dengue cases have remained high, with over 5000 cases in the first quarter, more than double the number of cases this time last year.

 What's worse, we're not even into the traditional dengue peak season yet – the warmer months from June to October, when the development of the Aedes aegypti mosquito (which transmits the disease) is accelerated.

-In light of this, the National Environment Agency (NEA) advises us to be extra-vigilant and mosquito-proof our homes, especially since many of them are filled plants amidst the Lunar New Year festivities, and the Aedes mosquito can breed in clean stagnant water.
+In light of this, the National Environment Agency (NEA) continually advises us to be extra-vigilant and mosquito-proof our homes, especially since many of them are filled plants, and the Aedes mosquito can breed in clean stagnant water.

 But don't start toxifying your house with clouds of bug spray just yet.
 Start by ensuring your plants have fresh water.
-And as you shop for pussy willows and lucky bamboo for the Lunar New Year, pick up some of these under-rated plants and herbs that will help keep mosquitoes at bay.
+The next time you're in a plant nursery, pick up some of these underrated plants and herbs that will help keep mosquitoes at bay.

 1. Citronella